من نحن

 Ali Tariq

-Fivescore Labs is the region’s first human longevity start-up dedicated to the idea that everyone should have fair access to pure, independently lab tested, longevity molecules and the scientific knowledge to enhance their lifespan and healthspan.
+Fivescore Labs is the region’s first consumer longevity brand that is co-founded by scientists and is dedicated to the idea that everyone should have fair access to the science behind human healthspan and lifespan.

 Combined with regular exercise, a varied diet, intermittent fasting and quality sleep, as well as a basic understanding of geroscience, there is no reason why we can’t all live healthy, long and productive lives.

-I am a graduate of McGill University with a bachelors degree in Finance and I am working towards a certificate of achievement in Genetics and Genomics from the Stanford School of Medicine.
-In my spare time I enjoy HIIT training, running, intermittent fasting and reading up on the latest longevity research.
-I also hope to live a healthy life to the ripe young age of 120 (fingers crossed!).
+I call UAE home and was raised in Saudi Arabia.
+I am a graduate of McGill University and I have successfully completed a Certificate of Achievement in Genetics and Genomics from the Stanford Center for Professional Development in partnership with the Stanford School of Medicine.
+In my spare time I enjoy HIIT training, running, weight training and reading up on the latest longevity research.
+I also hope to live a healthy life to the ripe young age of 100 (fingers crossed!).

 Dr. Hani Halabi, MD, MSc